 BSc Global Health

-The Global Health with Medical Sciences BSc is a one-year degree open to medical students from Imperial College and students from other relevant degrees (e.g. veterinary sciences, dentistry) from other UK universities.
+The Global Health with Medical Sciences BSc is a one-year degree open to medical students from Imperial College and students from other relevant degrees (currently: medicine, veterinary medicine, and dentistry) from other UK universities.

-The course offers a unique opportunity to learn about Global Health in a world-leading research institution, through active learning methods, including hands-on apprenticeships in local community health programmes and with global academic research teams.
+The course offers a unique opportunity to learn about Global Health in a world-leading research institution, through:

-The course has an orientation towards quantitative, epidemiological and public health methods and approaches, reflecting the strengths of Imperial College, but also includes social sciences approaches (such as sociology, qualitative research, history, policy analysis and anthropology) which contribute to our understanding of health and healthcare across the world.
+The course has an orientation towards quantitative, epidemiological and public health methods and approaches, reflecting the strengths of Imperial College, but also includes social sciences approaches (such as sociology, qualitative research, history, policy analysis and anthropology) which underpin our understanding of health and healthcare across the world.
 Our aim is to develop graduates who are able to navigate across different disciplines and methods in global health, apply critical thinking skills to real-life situations and develop ethical and reflective collaborative and leadership skills.

 What is global health?

-Despite major improvements in health, there are still large disparities across the globe, and also across regions, countries and local areas.
-Academic Global Health is a relatively young area of scholarship that focuses on inequalities in health and the increasing interconnectedness of the determinants of heath.
-To enable the study of such diverse issues, the field includes different disciplinary perspectives from epidemiology and public health to a range of social sciences (politics, economics, sociology, anthropology).
+Despite major improvements in health, there are still large disparities across the globe, and across regions, countries and local areas.
+Academic global health is a relatively recent area of scholarship that focuses on inequalities in health and the increasing interconnectedness of the determinants of heath.
+To enable the study of such diverse issues, the field includes different disciplinary perspectives from epidemiology and public health to a range of social sciences (e.g. politics, economics, sociology and anthropology).

 Who is this course for?